What Are the Different Types of Blood Lipids and Their Roles in Your Health?

 Cholesterol is a lipid found in the bloodstream and is essential for the formation of cell membranes and for synthesizing certain hormones.
 It comes in two forms: LDL (low-density lipoprotein) and HDL (high-density lipoprotein).
 LDL is the “bad” cholesterol, while HDL is the “good” cholesterol.
 High levels of LDL increase the risk of heart disease, while high levels of HDL protect against it.

-See also The Best Exercises for Lowering Cholesterol
+See also The Benefits of Color Therapy for Cholesterol Health

 Triglycerides